camillescott/shmlast/README.md

 ### Known Issues

-There is a weird incompatibility between seaborn and matplotlib version 1.5.3.
+There is an incompatibility between seaborn and matplotlib version 1.5.3.
 For that reason, the required matplotlib version is locked to 1.5.1.

 ### References